-• Standard wear barriers are designed for more solid stool.
+Standard wear barriers are designed for more solid stool.
 They absorb moisture quickly, so they are able to handle perspiration and still stay bonded to the skin.
 If they are exposed to moisture for long periods of time, however, these barriers may begin to erode or break down.
-Keep this in mind if you have a bout of diarrhea.
-In that case you may need to change the barrier more often

 • Extended wear barriers are designed to manage loose stools or liquid drainage from the stoma.
-They are commonly used with an ileostomy or urostomy.
+They are commonly used with a urostomy.
 They resist absorbing moisture and maintain their shape longer than the standard wear barrier.
-If you have an ileostomy, the extended wear barrier isn't likely to erode, so you may be able to wear it longer than a standard wear barrier
+If you have a urostomy, the extended wear barrier isn't likely to erode, so you may be able to wear it longer than a standard wear barrier.